inlab-geo/espresso/contrib/fmm_tomography/README.md

 ## Library usage

-All the methods comply to `cofi-espresso` standards.
+All the methods comply to `geo-espresso` standards.
 Additionally, you can display paths together with the model when running `fmm_instance.plot_model(model, paths=True)`, where `fmm_instance` is an instance of class `FmmTomography`.